History Files

 Stone tools of the Emireh culture in the Levant, ascribed as the first local culture which was wholly created by Homo sapiens as opposed to the preceding Mousterian, which had Neanderthal origins

-The original 'Out of Africa' genetic make-up became increasingly diffused and then disappeared entirely in its initial form.
+The original 'Out of Africa' genetic make-up became increasingly diffused and then disappeared entirely in its initial unmixed form.

-Basal Eurasians remain within all modern humans at least in part through their various sub-divisions.
-One of those involved another ghost population, a group which has not survived in its original genetic form.
+One of the Basal Eurasian sub-divisions involved another ghost population, a group which has not survived in its original genetic form.

 This was the aforementioned 'Ancient North Eurasians' of North Asia.
 One of their own sub-divisions, perhaps a major one, was involved in the early phases of the peopling of the Americas.